 Maggie graduated from a college which has since been knocked down and replaced with a comedy club and wine bar.
 Few people noticed the difference.
 She met her future husband in London and he whisked her off to his American homeland.
 They chose to live in Austin after a trip in February 2000.
 It was a glorious 85 degrees, so they unpacked the VW Bug and stayed.

 As a stand-up comic, Maggie has worked with headliners Tom Ryan, Maria Bamford, Eddie Gossling and Kristin Key in Austin, San Antonio and clubs across Texas.
 Maggie’s dry comedy style is drawn from her British background and experiences of living in Texas, along with her slightly irrational views of parenting and fear of children.

 Maggie also works as an actor and voiceover talent in Austin, Texas.

 Her voiceover work includes corporate sales promotions, on and off-camera television work and volunteering for non-profit organizations such as Reading Eyes for the Blind.

-In January 2006, Maggie performed her first solo show, Hot Dogs at the Eiffel Tower at the fringe festival FronteraFest.
+In January 2006, Maggie performed her first solo show, Hot Dogs at the Eiffel Tower at the short fringe festival FronteraFest.
 It was selected as a Best of the Week Performance.
 Since then she has performed four more solo shows, including Our Angle in Heaven, about the death of Princess Diana, and a full-length version of H0t Dogs at the Eiffel Tower which led to a five-week run at the Hyde Park Theatre, Austin.

 Listen to Maggie Gallant’s Voiceover Demo: